Course guide of Design and Analysis of Electoral Campaigns (21211D2)

 Basic reading list

 Kenksi, K & Hall Jamieson, K. (2017).The Oxford handbook of political communication / [electronic resource].
-New York, Oxford University Press.
+Oxford University Press.

 Complementary reading